Pabge/Pabge/README.md

-- 👋 Hi, I’m @Pabge
+- 👋 Hi, I’m @Pablo
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software and technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on multidisciplinary teams or new projects where I can learn more
-- 📫 How to reach me ...
+- 📫 How to reach me: pablogares2@gmail.com

 <!---
 Pabge/Pabge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.